hmz777/hmz777.github.io/_posts/2019-05-09-Creating a windows service.markdown

 ## Debuggin the service:

-Go to the `program.cs` class and paste this code as your main method:
+Go to the `Program.cs` class and paste this code as your main method:

 ```